 With our guide leading the way, we visited the Fortress of Mogador (Essaouira’s former name), built by the King of Portugal in the early 16th-century (if you’re a fan of Game of Thrones, then this location is a must-visit, the fortress was filmed during the scene of Daenerys emancipating The Unsullied).

 After much walking, we visited the main square in Essaouira called Place Moulay Hassan.
 Here we rested for lunch, climbing again to a casual rooftop setting at Taros restaurant, with a spectacular view across the Atlantic ocean.

-Mesmerised by the vivid blue hues that adorned centuries-old architecture, we strolled through the cobbled streets for a couple of hours.
-Breathing in the scent of exotic spices sold streetside, we admired artisans and craftsmen busy working on their trade from gifts and home goods in leather, brass, rugs, and wood.
+Mesmerized by the vivid blue hues that adorned centuries-old architecture, we strolled through the cobbled streets for a couple of hours.
+Breathing in the scent of exotic spices sold street side, we admired artisans and craftsmen busy working on their trade from gifts and home goods in leather, brass, rugs, and wood.

 The trip to Essaouira was mentally cleansing and relaxing, in a sense it was the palate cleanser before the vibrancy and exuberance that Marrakech would reveal.
 I like the format of our final itinerary, whetting our experience of south Morocco with two quiet locations, and we ended our trip with a full explosion of the senses.